-Once your duration of payment holiday is over your regular monthly payments will be resumed.
+Once your duration of the payment holiday is over your regular monthly payments will be restart.
 Your card company should have told you about what will happen to any interest that may have accrued during the payment holiday period and how it will be handled.

 Usually in normal circumsatnces, the paymewnt missed during thoat period of time will be added to your outstanding balance (An outstanding balance is the amount owed on any interest-bearing debt, such as a credit card).

 This ultimately means that your montly payments will be higher than the usual intrerest, ofcourse the higher interest depents upon for how long you have taken the gap in your loan repayment.

 When your credit card provider allows for a temporary suspention on your credit card payment that to entierly or partially for a specific period of time this is called as Credit card payment holiday.

 You should keep in mind that the credit card payment holiday is a temporary relief on your credit payment which is for the debtor to buy some time for the arrangement of the credit.
 You still have to repay the entire sum at a later date.
 In fact, you also have to pay back an additional interest accrued during the payment gap.
 This means credit card payment holidays will lead to taking a longer time in paying off your credit card payment.